10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Clearances and Timing

-Fixed bridges are permanent constraints on air draft.
-Bascule bridges open on published schedules but add transit time and require planning around openings.
-Every route to the inlet passes through a specific sequence of spans, and the lowest one sets the ceiling for your vessel.
+Fixed bridges set a permanent height limit for your vessel.
+Drawbridges open on published schedules but add transit time and require planning around openings.
+Every route to the inlet passes through a specific sequence of bridges, and the lowest one sets the ceiling for what can pass.

-Before the offer: Measure air draft and map every bridge on your route to the inlet.
+Before the offer: Measure your vessel's height above water and map every bridge on your route to the inlet.
 Confirm clearances on site, not from listing descriptions.

 Canals

-Residential canals commonly run 4 to 6 feet at mean low water.
-Depth varies within the same system based on sediment accumulation and dredging history.
-Seller representations are not verification.
+Residential canals commonly run 4 to 6 feet at low tide.
+Depth varies within the same canal system based on sediment buildup and dredging history.
+What the seller says about depth is not verification.

-Verify: Captain's run, tide tables, and sonar before the appraisal clock starts.
+Verify: Captain's run, tide tables, and sonar before submitting an offer.

 Dockage

-Before the appraisal: Captain's route check plus marine contractor walkthrough, not after.
+Before you bid: Captain's route check plus a marine contractor walkthrough.
+Not after.

 IV.
 Buyer and Seller Playbook

-Preparation determines which off-market inventory surfaces to a buyer.
-On the sell side, sequence controls whether the seller sets the comp or concedes it.
+Preparation determines which off-market properties a buyer gets to see.
+On the sell side, how you sequence the process controls whether you set the price or give it away.

 For Buyers